thelatemail/emacs_and_r_quickstart/README.md

 ## Typing, copying and pasting

 You're not going to get very far without copying and pasting from Stackoverflow.
-So:
+So, at the basics:

 `M-w` = copy
 `C-w` = cut